 Upon receipt of an MLME-TDD-SECTOR-SWITCH.request primitive, a DMG STA shall send to the peer STA indicated by the PeerSTAAddress parameter an Announce frame of subtype Action with a TDD Route element that includes a TDD Sector Setting subelement with the Set Sector Request subfield set to 1.
 This is referred to as a TDD sector switch request message.
 Messages with Set Sector Response subfield set to 1 and messages with Set Sector Acknowledge subfield set to 1 are referred to as TDD sector response and TDD sector acknowledge messages, respectively.
 A STA shall not set to 1 more than one subfield of the TDD Sector Setting Control field in a given transmitted element.

+The Responder TX Antenna ID, Responder RX Antenna ID, Initiator TX Antenna ID and Initiator RX Antenna ID subfields in the TDD Sector Setting subelement shall be set to, respectively, the ResponderTXAntennaID,

+ResponderRXAntennaID, InitiatorTXAntennaID and InitiatorRXAntennaID parameters of the request primitive.

 The Responder TX Sector ID, Responder RX Sector ID, Initiator TX Sector ID and Initiator RX Sector ID subfields in the TDD Sector Setting subelement shall be set to, respectively, the ResponderTXSectorID,

 ResponderRXSectorID, InitiatorTXSectorID and InitiatorRXSectorID parameters of the request primitive.